twsdbailey/ArduinoSerialParser/README.md

 *Example:*

- Set digital pin 13 "HIGH", and set PWM value of pwm pin 3 to "150"
+ Set digital pin 13 "HIGH", and set PWM value on pwm pin 3 to "150"

       (13,1,0,0)(3,0,150,0)